anyscale/terraform-aws-anyscale-cloudfoundation-modules/modules/aws-anyscale-s3-policy/README.md

 [![AWS Provider Version][badge-tf-aws]](https://github.com/terraform-providers/terraform-provider-aws/releases)

 # aws-anyscale-vpc
-This module creates the default S3 resources needed for Anyscale to work in a customers environment.
+This sub-module creates the default S3 resources needed for Anyscale to work in a customers environment.
+It should be used from the [root module](../../README.md).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements